Wii U review - now just £170

 WII U GAMEPAD

 When Nintendo first revealed the Wii U back in the middle of 2011, it rightly chose to show off the GamePad first, because it’s here where most of the magic happens.
 Measuring 259x135x23mm, it’s almost like a giant Game Boy Advance.
-Despite its size, though, it’s incredibly light to hold in your hands, and its contours have been perfectly moulded to the shape of your palms.
+Despite its size, it’s incredibly light to hold in your hands, and its contours have been perfectly moulded to the shape of your palms.
 Its four trigger buttons sit very comfortably underneath your index and middle fingers, and its smooth curves offer the perfect amount of grip.

 ^ The tablet-like controller is very clever and lets you interact with the action onscreen in several ways

-Its most unusual feature, though, is its 6.2in touchscreen - which sits in between two clickable analogue sticks, a D-pad, four face buttons, an NFC reader and two small Start and Select buttons.
+Its most unusual feature, though, is its 6.2in touchscreen - which sits in between two clickable analogue sticks, a D-pad, four face buttons, an NFC reader for Nintendo's amiibo figures and two small Start and Select buttons.
 The screen features the same resistive technology as the 3DS, so it needs a firm tap for your touch to register, rather than the merest brush of more common capacitative screens.
 It does come with a stylus which slots neatly into the back of the controller, though, just in case you don’t want to smear your fingers all over it.
 Its 854x480 resolution provides a crisp and vivid display, making it the perfect companion for the Wii U’s other unique feature, Off-TV Play.

 Not all games support Off-TV Play, but those that do allow you to play the entire game just on the GamePad.
 You don’t have to have the TV turned on in order to get started, as all the Wii U’s menus can be accessed through the GamePad via the Home button.
 It also means you can continue playing if someone else wants to watch something on TV, which easily makes it the most family-friendly console ever made.